wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     > address of the host that is running your Docker Registry.

 8. Update your Hyperledger Fabric peer’s configuration file and save.
-    The following changes inform the peer to use your Golang toolchain Docker image when executing Chaincode transactions:
+    The following changes inform the peer to use your Golang and RocksDB Docker image when executing Chaincode transactions:

     ```